Nearly two-thirds of UN states agree treaty to ban nuclear weapons

 UNITED NATIONS: Nearly two-thirds of United Nations states agreed on Friday to a treaty to ban nuclear weapons after months of talks, which were boycotted by the United States, Britain, France and others who instead pledged commitment to a decades-old Non-Proliferation Treaty.

 The treaty on the prohibition of nuclear weapons will enter into force 90 days after 50 countries have ratified it.
-It was adopted on Friday with 122 votes in favour, one against and one abstention.
+The treaty was adopted by a vote of 122 in favour with one country - NATO member The Netherlands voting against - while Singapore abstained.

+U.S. Ambassador Nikki Haley, British Ambassador Matthew Rycroft and French Ambassador Francois Delattre said in a joint statement that their countries do "not intend to sign, ratify or ever become party" to the treaty.

+"Therefore, there will be no change in the legal obligations on our countries with respect to nuclear weapons," they said.

+"A purported ban on nuclear weapons that does not address the security concerns that continue to make nuclear deterrence necessary cannot result in the elimination of a single nuclear weapon and will not enhance any country's security, nor international peace and security," they said, citing North Korea.

+Pyongyang's latest missile tests and claims that its newly developed intercontinental ballistic missile (ICBM) can carry a nuclear warhead have alarmed the United States and other countries.

-At the start of the talks in March, U.S. Ambassador Nikki Haley said dozens of countries were skipping the negotiations because they were committed to the Non-Proliferation Treaty, which entered into force in 1970 and is aimed at preventing the spread of nuclear weapons and weapons technology.
+At the start of the talks in March, Haley said dozens of countries were skipping the negotiations because they were committed to the Non-Proliferation Treaty, which entered into force in 1970 and is aimed at preventing the spread of nuclear weapons and weapons technology.

 The U.N.
-General Assembly resolution adopted a resolution in December - 113 in favour to 35 against, with 13 abstentions - to "negotiate a legally binding instrument to prohibit nuclear weapons, leading towards their total elimination" and encouraged all member states to participate.
+General Assembly resolution adopted a resolution in December, 113 in favor to 35 against, with 13 abstentions, to "negotiate a legally binding instrument to prohibit nuclear weapons, leading towards their total elimination" and encouraged all member states to participate.